 Following a strategic review in late 2017 and early 2018, the Company determined that the best recourse was the disposal of all assets comprising the Vietnam operations.
-As approved by the AMR shareholders at the annual general meeting, on July 17, 2018, the Company sold its shares of AMRN to Ta Khoa Mining Limited ("Ta Khoa"), a company established by Steve Ennor, AMR's longstanding in-country senior manager.
-Under the terms of the sale agreement, the consideration for the sale was the assumption of existing assets and liabilities, including trade payables, tax, and other creditor liabilities of BPNM.
-Further, AMR retained the rights to receive 25% of any sale proceeds in excess of US\$2,000,000 from the sale of the Vietnamese assets completed within 18 months, after closing of the sale agreement.
+As approved by the AMR shareholders at the annual general meeting, on July 17, 2018, the Company sold its shares of AMRN to Ta Khoa Mining Limited ("Ta Khoa).

-The Company entered into an option agreement with Island Time Exploration Limited, in the second half of 2018, for the exclusive right to acquire up to 75% interest in four mineral titles totalling 3,687 hectares situated east of Duncan in the Victoria Mining Division, the Holt Option

-Agreement, whose primary target is volcanogenic, polymetallic massive sulphides, in consideration for a fee of \$100,000, payable by way of a promissory note, and conditional upon incurring up to an aggregate of \$300,000 of exploration and development expenditures on the property on or before September 30, 2020.
+The Company entered into an option agreement with Island Time Exploration Limited, in the second half of 2018, for the exclusive right to acquire up to 75% interest in four mineral titles totalling 3,687 hectares situated east of Duncan in the Victoria Mining Division, the Holt Option Agreement, whose primary target is volcanogenic, polymetallic massive sulphides, in consideration for a fee of \$100,000, payable by way of a promissory note, and conditional upon incurring up to an aggregate of \$300,000 of exploration and development expenditures on the property on or before September 30, 2020.

-Second Quarter 2019 Highlights
+Third Quarter 2019 Highlights

 The Company is searching for exceptional financeable assets to build its future around.
-It is anticipated that a strong growth asset will be located in 2019, at which point funds will be raised to explore and develop the asset, and finance ongoing head office administrative expenditures.
+It is anticipated that a strong growth asset will be secured shortly, at which point funds will be raised to explore and develop the asset, and finance ongoing head office administrative expenditures.

-On July 16, 2019 the Company announced its intention to undertake a non-brokered private placement of up to 13,333,333 units at a price \$0.075 per unit, for aggregate gross proceeds of up to \$1,000,000.
-Each unit will consist of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months following the closing.
-All securities issued pursuant to the private placement will be subject to a four-month hold period.
-The \$360,000 in subscription advances disclosed in the Company's October 11, 2018 press release are expected to re- invest under the placement.
+Early in September 2019 the Company i) completed a non-brokered private placement of 8,533,333 units at a price \$0.075 per unit, for aggregate gross proceeds of up to \$\$640,000 and ii) issued 4,800,000 units at \$0.075 per unit to repay \$360,000 of investment advances received in late 2018.
+Each unit consists of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months.
+All securities issued pursuant to the private placement and shares for debt transaction will be subject to a four-month hold period.
 Proceeds of the private placement will be used to settle outstanding debts and to investigate new business opportunities.
-It is not anticipated that any finder's fees will be paid in connection with the placement.
-Finalization of the placement is subject to receipt of TSX-Venture Exchange approval.
+There was no finder's fees paid in connection with the placement.